YaoGroup/pinn_clusters/README.md

 Results from tests with increased neural network width. ux corresponds to x-units per hidden layer.
 (Noise level = 0.3 for both)
 #### u100_c1k_errs.npy
 Results from final test with two 100-hidden units and 1001 collocation points.
 (Noise level = 0.3)

+## /images
+Contains the images used in the README of this GitHub repo.

 ## loss.py

 Contains the loss functions used in the paper, namely ```SquareLoss``` used for fixed collocation points, and ```SquareLossRandom``` used for collocation resampling.
 Please refer to the final section of this README (__"Code Implementation of Collocation Resampling"__) for a detailed explanation of how these two functions differ.